prantasaha/docker-python-webapp/README.md

 	docker run -p 8000:8000 pranta-python-fastapi

 Now The webapp should say hello world in the url: http://0.0.0.0:8000/ (to see random items use http://0.0.0.0:8000/items/item_number.
 Here item_number can be any integer)

+I have pushed the image to docker hub.
+You can directly pull the image my running the following command

+   docker pull pranta96/python-fastapi:v1

+Then start the webapp using following command

+  sudo docker run -p 8000:8000 pranta96/python-fastapi:v1